 So immediately we started toying with the idea of smoking the turkey this year.
 We ended up nixing that idea because;

-A) We would have to butterfly the turkey to fit it in out smoker (which is how we do our chickens but for some reason we didn't want to do a turkey that way)
+A) We would have to butterfly the turkey to fit it in our smoker (which is how we do our chickens but for some reason we didn’t want to do a turkey that way)

 B) One of the things we love about roasted turkey is that crispy skin…..I mean hellooooooo don’t we all?
 But the skin just doesn’t get crispy in the smoker (major foodie pout).